codersuk/aws-file-sharing/README.md

 1. Create a front end app using any of your chosen framework (vuejs, reactjs, meteor, etc…).
 Create a simple SPA with an upload field and additional fields of your choice.
-Your aim is to be able to drag and drop the files or allow your page to select and upload multiple files online
+Your aim is to be able to drag and drop the files or allow your page to select and upload multiple files online.
+You can use Axios or any other API to upload the files.
+If you want... you can even use the good ol' xmlhttprequest.

-2. Create a nodejs/java lambda endpoint on AWS.
-Make sure the gateway API is configured so that it can read/write to an S3 bucket in the same region.
+2. Add

 **Additional:**
 The following are optional tasks

-1. Create a DynamoDB to add the file to the database.
+1. Create a Firebase Store to add the file details to the database.
 Run a cron job on a daily basis to delete anything that has expired after an amount of time.
+This can be done under firebase function.
+[Guide](https://firebase.googleblog.com/2017/03/how-to-schedule-cron-jobs-with-cloud.html)
 2. Create a way to delete the files using your SPA.
-Do not worry about authentication just yet.
-3. Create a deployment workflow using Claudiajs or Terraform to upload the files to AWS.
-4. Add restrictions in both frontend and backend to restrict certain types of files such as .exe, .docx, etc…
+3. Add restrictions in both frontend and backend to restrict certain types of files such as .exe, .docx, etc… using the rules under firebase store.
+It is very easy